The indian tobacco plant (Lobelia Inflata) comes from the Campanulaceae or bellflower family.

 Indian Tobacco Pest or Diseases

-This plant doesn’t experience any significant diseases or pests problems.
+This plant doesn’t experience any significant diseases or pest problems.

 However, it is recommended to monitor it regularly to eliminate any potential threat promptly.